Wasserfall: Development

 Thirty-five Wasserfall trial firings had been completed by the time Peenemünde was evacuated on 17 February 1945.
 While test flights were made that included a ground based operator who controlled the missile course, no tests against targets were undertaken.

 The test programme revealed a design defect, which allowed fuel and oxidiser to be thrown forward at engine cutoff.
 Being hypergolic, this would cause an explosion which would destroy the test vehicle.

 As with the V2, the availability of fin servos that were sufficiently powerful, responsive and reliable remained a problem throughout the development of Wasserfall.
 Two possible alternatives to the Siemens K12 electro-hydraulic units were in development.
 One was purely electrical, being an electric motor with reduction gearing.
 The other was purely hydraulic, provided with an oil supply pressurised by the same nitrogen that pressurised the fuel system.
 The oil was vented after use and only enough was supplied for the 90 second flight time of the missile.
 The final five flights tested alternative servos, but only one of these flight was considered successful.

 Shortages of basic components, such as vacuum tubes, diverted effort into the search for alternatives.
 Magnetic amplifiers and relays "chattering" at their resonant frequency were both investigated as gyro position signal amplifiers.

-On 1st February 1945 Dr. Ludwig Roth issued a design proposal for a successor to Wasserfall that was reduced in size.
+On 1 February 1945 Dr. Ludwig Roth issued a design proposal for a successor to Wasserfall that was reduced in size.
 The design aims were to require only 30% of the nitric acid oxidiser that was needed for Wasserfall and to reduce the amount of alloy steel needed in its construction.
 It retained the overall aerodynamic form of Wasserfall, but with a body width of 640mm and a length of 5680mm, it would carry a warhead of 80kg with an additional 20kg destruction charge to break up the missile into small pieces, as it was to be used over home territory.
 As an alternative to the high pressure nitrogen tank used in Wasserfall it was proposed to use the spherical compressed air tank developed for the V1 flying bomb.
 The missile would require 150kg of alloy steel, compared to 550kg required for Wasserfall.
 Thrust from the smaller engine would be reduced to 2900kg (8000kg for Wasserfall).
 Maximum range would be reduced to 20km (24km for Wasserfall) and altitude to 12km (14km for Wasserfall).
 Unlike Wasserfall there was no space in the nose for a homing device or proximity fuse.
-As this design was issued a matter of weeks before Peenemunde was evacuated, it was not progressed to development.
+As this design was issued a matter of weeks before Peenemünde was evacuated, it was not progressed to development.

 The V2 was also used to test subsystems for Wasserfall.
 The Bäckebo rocket which crashed in Sweden on 13 June 1944 was intended as a test flight for the Wasserfall radio control system.